 RapidSSL, being one of the largest Certificate Authorities in the world, features a lightning-fast, fully-automated issuance process that can have your SSL Certificate issued in just minutes.
 RapidSSL is one of the foremost suppliers of Domain Validation (DV) SSL certificates.
-RapidSSL Certificates come with features such as 99+% browser compatibility and a 30-day money back guarantee.
+RapidSSL Certificates come with features such as 99+% browser compatibility and 30-day money-back guarantee.

 Both of these certificates are equivalent on many fronts.
 They offer similar features and specifications as Domain Validation (DV) certificates.
 However, there are a few fundamental differences between them that need to be looked at before choosing either of them.

 We have made it easy for you to make this choice.
 Here, we have discussed the key differences between both.

 To make things easier for you, we have provided a side-by-side comparison of the two products.

 |SSL Certificate||PositiveSSL Certificate||RapidSSL Certificate|

 |Site Seal Type||Static Comodo Site Seal||Static ‘Secured by RapidSSL’ Site Seal|

 |Domain Secured||Single Domain||Single Domain|